arnosolo/blog/docs/22-ios-data-persistence-using-core-data.md

 ---
-title: Using Core Data to Save Data in an iOS Application
+title: Using Core Data to Save Data in an iOS App
 lang: en-US
-description: This article explains how to separate the data layer from the view layer in an iOS application, how to use Core Data to save data, and how to save relationships between two data structures, using the process of building a to-do list app as an example.
+description: This article describes the process of writing a to-do list application, and explains how to separate the data layer and the view layer in an iOS application, how to use Core Data to save data, and how to save the relationship between two data structures.
 ---

 # {{ $frontmatter.title }}